djmcgill/CPU/README.md

 You are a paralysed robot (just a head?) that can have a large throne built around it in order to control more minions.

 ## TODO before alpha:
- - left-click to place a construction order and right-click to place a deletion order
+ - right-click to place a deletion order
- - left-click-drag to create squares, and scroll up and down to create cuboids
- - proper textures for the cubes
-   - some kind of sand or wasteland for all the existing ones
-   - some kind of metal that gets constructed
  - animation for the peon models
  - multiple peons and a pooled job queue
  - sort out lighting properly, with ambient occlusion or whatever